 When making its decision, the City Council considered not only other drivers, but pedestrians and cyclists.
 These are the most vulnerable road users.
 When high speed is involved, survival rates drop severely.
 The cameras may also bring in more revenue.
 In Washington D.C., cameras such as these issued 1 million tickets in 2017.
 Meanwhile, in Maryland, it earned the state $64 million in additional revenue for 2018.

-For drivers who receive this and other types of speeding tickets, ABC 27 News recommends the following.
+For drivers who receive this and other types of speeding tickets in PA, ABC 27 News recommends the following.
 First, ensure the location, date and time are correct.
 Secondly, double-check the speed.
 Thirdly, match location and speed limit with overage as different rules apply based on these factors.

-No one likes to get a speeding ticket, least of all when it is not intentional.
+No one likes to get a speeding ticket in PA, least of all when it is not intentional.
 However, with new technology now on the streets to catch drivers going 11 miles and over the speed limit, it is best to exercise more caution.